Emotional Intelligence | Stevehein.com

 --

 It is more helpful to talk about a person being needy than to call them selfish.
 If we say "selfish" we tend to think of it as a "character flaw", as if the person was born bad.
 But if we say "needy" then we might start to ask ourselves why the person is needy, what they need exactly, and why their needs were not met.
-If a teenager is needy, why?
-Is a teenager supposed to fill their own needs?
-What about a 12 year old?
-Or a ten or a two year old?

 How is nature supposed to work, when it is working as close to perfectly as is naturally possible?

 When a parent calls a child or teen "selfish" two things are happening.
 One is that the parent wants to hurt the child or teen simply because the parents feel hurt by something.
-Dysfunctional, soul killing parents don't say "We are in pain because of our own unmet needs and our wishes that you would have filled our needs and our unrealistic expectations".
+Dysfunctional, soul-killing parents don't say "We are in pain because of our own unmet needs and our wishes that you would have filled our needs and our unrealistic expectations".
 (See also disappointment).

 Basically one of the two things that happens is that the parents feel pain, they feel hurt, so a natural instinct is to hurt the thing which hurts you to try to stop it from hurting or killing you.
 But the other thing parents are doing is more subtle.
 They do something animals in the jungle or forest don't do.
 If one animal attacks another and the second one escapes, the first might feel frustrated and hungry.
 But it is unlikely to call the prey "selfish."
 If it did, it would be like saying "Hey come back here and let me eat you.
 You should feel bad about running away from me."
 We wouldn't expect an animal to go back and be eaten, so why do we expect humans to?